Here’s a bit of a catch-22. What can you do when you have high-interest rate credit card balances and bad credit?

 Get Your Spouse to Pay Off the Balance

 If none of those options work, you’re still not out of luck.
 If your spouse or another family member has good credit, consider asking them to transfer it to one of their credit cards that offers 0% APR for some promotional period.
+Or better yet, Chase Slate and its no fee balance transfer.

 Yes, this is a bit of an ask because they’re essentially agreeing to take on your debt, but a family member should be willing to help you avoid paying needless interest, especially a husband or wife.

 Again, for this to work they need to have good enough credit to get their balance transfer offer accepted.
-And make sure they understand they will be liable for the debt if they transfer it to one of their cards.
+And make sure they understand they will be liable for the debt if they transfer it to one of their own credit cards.

 Learn more: How to raise your credit score.